-- [2] Date put into force: December 1995 (promulgated in June 1995) - [3] Purpose: Clarifying the role-sharing in managing waste of containers and packaging discharged as MSW from households, i.e., consumers sorting waste materials when discarding them, municipalities carrying out sorted collection, and businesses recycling collected waste, with the aim of ensuring proper management of waste and effective use of resources through reduction of MSW and adequate use of recyclable resources.
+Payment of Money to the Municipal Government is enforced in April 2008 [3] Purpose: Reducing containers and packaging that discharged as MSW from households, Clarifying the role-sharing in managing these waste i.e., consumers sorting waste materials when discarding them, municipalities carrying out sorted collection, and businesses recycling collected waste, with the aim of ensuring proper management of waste and effective use of resources through reduction of MSW and adequate use of recyclable resources.

-The law provides for a collection and recycling system in which municipalities take charge of carrying out sorted collection of containers and packaging (sorted and discarded by consumers) and businesses take charge of recycling such collected containers and packaging (see Figs. II-10 and II-11).
+The law provides for a collection and recycling system in which municipalities take charge of carrying out sorted collection of containers and packaging (sorted and discarded by consumers) and businesses take charge of recycling such collected containers and packaging (see Figs. II-11 and II-12).